Oleh-Kliapko/Telegram-Bot-OpenAI/README.md

 # TelegramGPT_Bot

-Communicate with your own chat in Telegram and get speed answers for your requests
+Communicate with your own chat in Telegram and get speed answers for your requests (in a voice or text)

 OpenAPI key will be expired to Jun 1 2023